cheqd/product-docs/architecture/adr-list/adr-001-cheqd-did-method.md

 3. **`deactivated`** (string): If DID has been deactivated, DID document metadata MUST include this property with the boolean value `true`.
 By default this is set to `false`.
 4. **`versionId`** (string): A UUID string that represents the version identifier of the DID Document.
 5. **`resources`** (list of resources metadata referred to as [Resource previews](adr-002-did-linked-resources.md))| *optional*).
 Cannot be changed by CreateDID or UpdateDID transactions. cheqd ledger stores only the resource identifiers in the DID Doc metadata.
 The remainder of the resources' metadata is added when a DID is resolved.
 6. **`previousVersionId`** (string): A UUID string that represents the version identifier of the previous version of the DID Document.
-The `previousVersionId` field is `null` if an Update operation has never been performed on the DID document
+The `previousVersionId` field is an empty string if an Update operation has never been performed on the DID document
 7. **`nextVersionId`** (string): A UUID string that represents the version identifier of the next version of the DID Document.
-The `nextVersionId` field is `null` if an Update operation has never been performed on the DID document
+The `nextVersionId` field is an empty string if an Update operation has never been performed on the DID document

 #### Example of DIDDoc metadata